lumeland/lume.land/docs/core/remote-files.md

 ---
 title: Remote files
-description: Load remote files as fallback of missing local files
+description: Load remote files as a fallback of missing local files
 order: 16
 ---

-In Lume it's possible to use remote files as if they were local files.
+In Lume, it's possible to use remote files as if they were local files.
 To configure a remote file, you must set a local name and a remote URL in your `_config.ts` file using the `remoteFile()` function.
 For example: